lofar-astron/PyBDSF/doc/source/capabilities.rst

 **********************
-Capabilities of PyBDSM
+Capabilities of PyBDSF
 **********************

-PyBDSM can be run on FITS images (using PyFITS [#f1]_) or CASA images (using pyrap [#f2]_), including 3-D and 4-D cubes, and can handle blanked image pixels.
+PyBDSF can be run on FITS images (using PyFITS [#f1]_) or CASA images (using pyrap [#f2]_), including 3-D and 4-D cubes, and can handle blanked image pixels.
 If a spectral cube is given, then all source extraction as well as other computation (psf variation, wavelet decomposition, etc.) are done on a collapsed 2-D stokes I image.
 Once sources have been identified, their spectral and polarisation properties are then extracted from the full cubes.
 If you need a full 3-D Gaussian decomposition, then DUCHAMP [#f3]_ is what you need.

-PyBDSM performs the following tasks:
+PyBDSF performs the following tasks:

     * Reads in the image, collapses specific frequency channels, with weights, and produces a 'continuum' image (the 'ch0' image) for all polarisations.
 The Stokes I ch0 image is used for all further computation.